ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Question #25*Topic 1*

 A companyג€™s legacy application is currently relying on a single-instance Amazon RDS MySQL database without encryption.
 Due to new compliance requirements, all existing and new data in this database must be encrypted.
 How should this be accomplished?

 - A. Create an Amazon S3 bucket with server-side encryption enabled.
 Move all the data to Amazon S3.
 Delete the RDS instance.
 - B. Enable RDS Multi-AZ mode with encryption at rest enabled.
 Perform a failover to the standby instance to delete the original instance.
-- C. Take a Snapshot of the RDS instance.
+- ==C. Take a Snapshot of the RDS instance.
 Create an encrypted copy of the snapshot.
-Restore the RDS instance from the encrypted snapshot.
+Restore the RDS instance from the encrypted snapshot.==
 - D. Create an RDS read replica with encryption at rest enabled.
 Promote the read replica to master and switch the over to the new master.
 Delete the old RDS instance.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#) [  Discussion  **51**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#)